 1946 March started off very cold and snowy.
 A dry month.
 Warmer from the 20th onwards, with a notable warm spell started on the 25th, persisting into April.
 21C on the 29th, and 20C was recorded in many plaves on the 30th, with 22C in Surry and North Wales.

 1947 The severe winter continued into the first half of the month.
 There were some very low temperatures -21.1C at Haughall, Durham, Peebles, and Braemar, on the 4th; widespread flooding after a rapid thaw of the famous winter; ice storms, blizzards, heavy rainfall, and on average the wettest March on record (177mm , which was 300% of average).
 Thre was heavy snowfall over England and Wales on the 4th and 5th, including several cms in the London area, caused more disruption.
 There were more readings of -20C on the 8th, including -21.1C at Braemar.
 Much of the country was covered in snow for the first part of the month, with drifts up to 5 m deep on the Pennines, and even up to 3 m at Whipsnade on the 9th.
 A level snow depth of 1.65 m was recorded at Ruithin (North Wales); this is the recorded deepest snow in an inhabited area in Britain.
 Warm air and heavy rain started to move in on the 10th.
 This led at first to a great snowstorm in Scotland on the 12-13th.
-A wind speed of 85 kn was recorded at Mildenhall, and a mean windspeed of 38 kn at Edgbaston, both in a severe SW gale on the 16th that affected south Wales and the south of England in one of the worst March storms of recent times.
-Flooding was particularly severe in the east, particularly the Fen country.
+A wind speed of 85 kn was recorded at Mildenhall, and a mean windspeed of 38 kn at Edgbaston, both in a severe SW gale on the 16-17th that affected south Wales and the south of England in one of the worst March storms of recent times.
+Many trees were uprooted and buildings badly damaged.
+Flooding was then particularly severe in the east, particularly the Fen country, much of which resembled an inland sea.
 There was more heavy sleet in Sussex on the 28th, as temperatures fell again at the end of the month.
 It was the coldest month of the century in Scotland, and the wettest of the century in England and Wales (177.5 mm, 292% - the highest percentage, too).
 Clearly this month must be the most interesting March for weather of the century!

 1948 Mostly dry and sunny, particularly in the south.
 It was very foggy early on.
 The month was however most notable for an exceptional early heatwave.
 The temperature reached 23.9C in Wealdstone on March 9 (by three weeks the earliest date on which such a temperature has been attained; in fact, the reading was 75F, which could mean anything from 23.6 to 24.2), but temperatures over 21C (70F) widespread across southern England on the 9th, the earliest date on which this has happened so far.
 21C was reached from Totnes to Durham.
 Later in the month it was very warm in Scotland, with 21.7C at Strathy (near Thurso).